shelleyhowarth/fuelr/README.txt

 Once you have been authenticated, you will be able to access the rest of the app.
 Here you can -
 1. View forecourts on a map.
+2. View information of a forecourt (name, address, average rating, the top fuel reporters).
-2. Filter the forecourts on the map (by distance, amenities and fuel type).
+3. Filter the forecourts on the map (by distance, amenities and fuel type).
-3. Update fuel prices, leave reviews and update available amenities.
+4. Update fuel prices, leave reviews and update available amenities.
-4. View user leaderboard and forecourt leaderboard.
+5. View user leaderboard and forecourt leaderboard.
-5. View account dashboard.
+6. View account dashboard.
-6. Sign out.
+7. Sign out.
-7. Delete account.
+8. Delete account.